waddafunk/BigDaddyFMsynth/README.md

 # FMsynth

-Place the repository where you want to store it, make sure juce_osc is included in the modules and open the jucer.
+Place the repository where you want to store it, open the jucer and make sure juce_osc is included in the modules.